allan-walpy/my-dev-guide/code_conventions.md

 > or well-known in your work domain; for example: use acronym `UI` instead of
 > `UserInterface` and abbreviation `Id` instead of `Identity`;

-### name members, parameters, variables according to their meaning, not their type
+### name members, parameters, variables according to their meaning, not type

 `AV1707 Name members, parameters and variables according to their meaning and not their type`

-**recommendation**: name members/parameters/variables according to their meaning;
+**recommended**: name members/parameters/variables according to their meaning;

 - use functional names;